-Maybe not one for the opera purists but I really like it and I love how they adapt the subtitles to make it into a modern social media story.
+Maybe not one for the opera purists but I really enjoyed it and I love how they adapted the subtitles to make it into a modern social media story.

-The opera performed was Mozart’s The Abduction;, which tells the story of two men rescuing their girlfriends from a Turkish harem.
+The opera was Mozart’s The Abduction, which tells the story of two men rescuing their girlfriends from a Turkish harem.

-The venue itself is very interesting.
-They hold various art-related activities throughout the year, and you can also hire it should you be planning a wedding or funeral.
+Asylum Chapel itself is very interesting.
+They hold various art-related activities throughout the year, and you can also hire it as a venue should you be planning a wedding or funeral.

 I walk past this place a lot and always assumed it had been a lunatic asylum back in its day (being as it’s called Asylum chapel and is situated on Asylum road).
-Actually it was originally built for pub landlords to retire (yes seriously); it’ was basically an old folks’ home for the pub trade in the days before the welfare state.
-It’s an amazing building.
+Actually it was originally built for pub landlords to retire (yes seriously); it was basically an old folks home for the pub trade in the days before the welfare state.

 I also like the fact that it is literally four minutes walk from my front door (really I’m not giving anything away here, as this is an incredibly population-dense area).